USB: USB 1.x

 Released in January 1996, USB 1.0 specified signaling rates of 1.5 Mbit/s (Low Bandwidth or Low Speed) and 12 Mbit/s (Full Speed).
 It did not allow for extension cables, due to timing and power limitations.
 Few USB devices made it to the market until USB 1.1 was released in August 1998.
 USB 1.1 was the earliest revision that was widely adopted and led to what Microsoft designated the "Legacy-free PC".

-Neither USB 1.0 nor 1.1 specified a design for any connector smaller than the standard type A or type B. Though many designs for a miniaturised type B connector appeared on many peripherals, conformity to the USB 1.x standard was hampered by treating peripherals that had miniature connectors as though they had a tethered connection (that is: no plug or receptacle at the peripheral end).
+Neither USB 1.0 nor 1.1 specified a design for any connector smaller than the standard type A or type B. Though many designs for a miniaturized type B connector appeared on many peripherals, conformity to the USB 1.x standard was hampered by treating peripherals that had miniature connectors as though they had a tethered connection (that is: no plug or receptacle at the peripheral end).
 There was no known miniature type A connector until USB 2.0 (revision 1.01) introduced one.